-An estimated 35.6 million vehicles traveled the roadway in 2015, making the stretch of I-40 subject to congestion and frequent delays – especially in the morning and afternoon rush hours.
+An estimated 35.6 million vehicles traveled the roadway in 2015, causing congestion and frequent delays, especially in the morning and afternoon rush hours.

-With traffic expected to increase 65 percent by 2040, conditions will only worsen – especially around the I-40/N.C.
-42 interchange, an area seeing a boom in residential and commercial growth.
+Traffic is projected to increase 65 percent by 2040.
+Conditions will only worsen, especially around the I-40/N.C.
+42 interchange, an area booming in residential and commercial growth.

-Improvements would help ease congestion and delays as well as make travel safer throughout the heavily traveled area and better accommodate traffic due to future growth.
+Improvements will also help ease congestion and delays, make travel safer throughout this heavily traveled area, and better accommodate traffic due to future growth.